donggeol/quick_taste_android/README.md

 You can search any food with a single keyword, and it shows Instagram search result ,which is the pictures of food, and Naver Blog search result, which is the reviews and store info of the restaurant.

 # How to build
-Since this is an application of NANS Projest, this App supoorts multi-screen.
+Since this is an application of NANS Projest, this App is multi-screen supported.
 Threfore, You need two applications and two devices to fully use of this App.

 1. Quick Taste App